KULeuven-Diepenbeek/appdev-course/content/extra/install.md

 title: 1.
 Installation Guide
 ---

+## 0. Downloading IntelliJ IDEA

+This JVM IDE will be our main development studio tool for the course Software Engineering Skills---and the one you can use to practice your Kotlin skills.

+Go to [jetbrains.com/idea/download](https://www.jetbrains.com/idea/download/?fromIDE=) and download the **Community version** (Open Source) of IntelliJ.
+It contains Java/Kotlin/Groovy/Scala development systems and can handle Gradle as a build tool.
+That is more than enough for our needs.

+What is the difference between IntelliJ and Android Studio?
+The former is used for general purpose Java/JVM dev, the latter specifically for Android dev.
+Android Studio is of course built on top of IntelliJ.
+Sadly, we have to download and install two IDEs if we want to switch from simple exercises to more complex ones.

 ## 1. Downloading Android Studio

 Go to [developer.android.com/studio](https://developer.android.com/studio) and download the latest **stable** release of the Android Studio IDE (green button).
 It comes with a JDK version to compile the necessary Java/Kotlin files and automatically downloads the correct Gradle version depending on your project file.